Tailor your attribution settings to meet your campaign goals with the most configurable attribution toolset in the industry.

 Sometimes partner-level configurable attribution is not granular enough.
 That’s why Kochava created tracker-level attribution configurations.
 All of the configurable aspects of attribution are available to configure for each tracker.
 This is a critical piece of the puzzle for anyone running different types of campaigns on the same network.
 These configurations can also be used to create different attribution settings for separate creative types, or even separate creatives.
 For example, if both video ad and banner ad campaigns are live on a single network, attribution settings can be configured accordingly.
 For video ad campaigns, lookback windows should longer to account for the greater effect video ads have on users.
 However, for a banner ad campaign, a short lookback window is critical, especially for impressions, as they are not as impactful to the end user.

 Not all traffic sources are created equal.
 They have different tech capabilities and audience targeting capabilities.
 Savvy advertisers take advantage of all available media sources.
 In the attribution world, waterfall prioritization of the winning click is based on both recency and match integrity.
 This makes sense in the ecosystem and works to reward publishers which are able to pass device ID on the click so that there is no doubt of the integrity of the match.
 But what about traffic that performs well but does not include device ID, like mobile web traffic?
 Historically these publishers’ clicks will always lose out to clicks with a device ID.
 This may result in lower-than-expected conversion rates and deprioritization of your campaigns.
-Fingerprint Equalizer allows you to define a timeframe (configurable from 1 minute to 30 days) during which fingerprint matches are given the same priority as device-based matches, leveling the playing field for a given time.
-This allows mobile web or other fingerprint-based traffic to prove its worth without losing by default based on lack of a device ID.
+Attribution Equalizer allows you to define a timeframe (configurable from 1 minute to 30 days) during which probabilistic matches (see iOS 14+ restrictions) are given the same priority as device-based matches, leveling the playing field for a given time.
+This allows mobile web or other non-device-based traffic to prove its worth without losing by default based on lack of a device ID.

 Attribution has historically been awarded to the last click before an install.
 Kochava introduced Influencer Reporting to shed light on the other ads the user clicked on.
 Influencer reporting is critical to understanding the true impact of your campaigns.
 Though influencer reporting is informational and provides invaluable intelligence to advertisers who want to see more than simply the last click responsible, it also laid the groundwork for Fractional Attribution.
 Fractional Attribution empowers advertisers to define weighted value to different partners based on their attribution position.
 Fractional settings are available for both impressions and clicks.
 The defined weights are available via reporting to give additional context to a simple Influencer analysis.
 Additionally, Kochava appends fractional credit to postbacks for companies with the ability to receive and ingest.